EMDR for First Responders

 EMDR Phases

 EMDR requires specific elements to be successful.
 Therapists discuss the treatment stages with the patient before starting, so there aren’t any surprises.
-Describing and planning treatment thoroughly in advance also helps establish trust through each phase of treatment.
+Describing and planning treatment thoroughly in advance also helps build trust through each treatment phase.

 History Taking

-During the history-gathering phase of treatment, the provider determines whether the person would benefit from EMDR based on their history, current triggers and future needs.
-Questionnaires and other assessment tools help providers understand the traumatic event’s impact on the person’s life and how EMDR might help.
+During the history-gathering treatment phase, the provider determines if the person would benefit from EMDR based on their history, triggers and future needs.
+Questionnaires and other assessment tools help providers understand the traumatic event’s impact on the person’s life and how EMDR may help.

 Preparation

 If a person is well suited for EMDR, the next stage is preparing for the specific targets they’ll focus on during treatment.
-The patient and provider will explore the way symptoms impact life and identify strategies for personal control.
+The patient and provider will explore how symptoms impact life and identify strategies for personal control.

 Assessment

 The assessment phase identifies the images, beliefs, emotions and physical sensations causing distress.
 This information creates a baseline by which to measure progress.
-During the assessment, the primary memory of the events is brought out.
+The primary memory of the events is brought out during this assessment.

 Desensitization